 The simplest way to play breakouts is to buy or sell whenever price passes convincingly through a support or resistance zone.

-The key word here is convincing because we only want to enter when price passes through a significant support or resistance level with ease.
+The keyword here is convincing because we only want to enter when the price passes through a significant support or resistance level with ease.

 We want the support or resistance area to act as if it just received a Chuck Norris karate chop: We want it to wilt over in pain as price breaks right through it.